moinwiki/moin/docs/admin/configure.rst

 --------
 Features:

-* uses a Kyoto Cabinet file to store
+* uses a Kyoto Cabinet file for storage
 * very fast
 * single-process only, local only